 - 1. What coaching techniques/mindsets might be useful in this situation? - 2.
 What additional information or resources that would you seek out before making a decision to give advice or problem solve? - 3.
+What are the pros and cons of stepping in, giving advice, redirecting, problem solving, etc.? - 4.
 Using the "Conditions for Giving Advice" tip sheet, what are the reasons why giving advice would or would not be a best practice in this situation?